Celebrating skill development.

 Supervised agricultural experiences that include non-ownership, agriculturally-related paid or unpaid employment and/or volunteer work.
 Proficiency Award Areas🠖

 Award area for supervised agricultural experiences that are not split between entrepreneurship or placement.
 Applicants can combine both placement and entrepreneurship records if both are included in the SAE.
 Proficiency Award Areas🠖

 Supervised agricultural experiences that involve planning and conducting an agriculturally based scientific experiment based on hypothesis and the use of the scientific methods of investigation on the hypothesis.
 Proficiency Award Areas🠖

-Four “National Finalists” are selected for each of the award areas and will go on to compete for a national proficiency award.
-Proficiency award winners are announced onstage during the National FFA Convention & Expo.
+Four national finalists are selected in each proficiency award areas to compete for a national proficiency award.